almahmoud/BiocKubeInstall/inst/helm-chart/README.md

    login password ``rstudioPassword`` and the number of workers you want to deploy `workerPoolSize`

-        workerPoolSize: 5             # Number of workers in the cluster ...
+        workers.poolSize: 5             # Number of workers in the cluster
+        ...
         rstudioPassword: bioc         # RStudio password on manager